flumedb/flumedb/README.md

 Flume is a modular database compromised of an Append Only Log, and then Streaming Views on that log.
+This makes a star shaped pipeline - or rather, there is a pipeline from the log to each view, but the log is part of every pipeline.

-The Log compromises the main storage, messages can be appended, then that data is streamed through _views_.
-Views are deterministic, the same data in the same order must give the same query results.
+The Log compromises the main storage, messages can be appended, a view can materialize data from the view (denormalized), or they can point back to that data (normalized), as long as the views are generated purely from the data, so that they can be rebuilt exactly the same.

-Unlike my previous work, [level-sublevel](https://github.com/dominictarr/level-sublevel) views can be async.
+Because we are using streams, views can be async.
+In my previous work, [level-sublevel](https://github.com/dominictarr/level-sublevel), this was not the case.
-This means things that where difficult to do with _sublevel_, such as maintaining a count or sum of all the records, are now easy.
+There where some simple things, such as maintaining a count or sum of all records, that where basically impossible with sublevel, but are easy with _flume_.

 The trick is that each view exposes an [observable](https://github.com/dominictarr/obv) that represents it's current state.
 An observable is like an event meets a value.